Can You File Taxes Without a Social Security Number?

 • Make you eligible for Social Security benefits

-It’s used solely for federal tax reporting.
-However, if you eventually apply for U.S. citizenship, having an ITIN can help demonstrate that you have complied with federal tax laws and prove you have “good moral character” – one of the requirements when applying for naturalization.
+An ITIN is used for federal tax reporting.
+However, if you eventually apply for U.S. citizenship, having an ITIN can help demonstrate that you have complied with federal tax laws.[3]

 There are three ways to apply for an ITIN: